 If your drone weighs 55 pounds or more, you are technically not allowed to fly it in the US.
 However, you can get a special permit from the FAA depending on the business you operate.

-Click on “Register a drone that weighs 55 lbs. or more” on FAADroneZone.
+Click on “REGISTER BY PAPER” on the home page of FAADroneZone.
 Follow the guide.
 Send the required documents to the FAA Aircraft Registration Branch.

 How to Register as a Company?